vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/11_brahma-sUtre-nirAkAraH.md

 <details><summary>Buitenen</summary>

-Birth is described as the acquisition of various bodies, as is said in the statement toyena jīvān in the Yajurmūrdhan.210
+Birth is described as the acquisition of various bodies, as is said in the statement toyena jīvān in the Yajurmūrdhan.211

-210: toyena jīvān vyasarjayad bhūmyām, MahānārUp., 1\.4\.
+[211]: toyena jivān visasarja bhūmyām, MahānārUp., 1.4.
 </details>